spatialthoughts/qgis-tutorials/source/docs/3/landuse_buffer.rst

    .. image:: /static/3/landuse_buffer/images/21.png
       :align: center

 22. Next step is to do a Spatial Join to add this attribute to the original parcels layer based on which parcels intersect with the buffer zone.
-The ``LandUse2020`` layer has more than 100000 elements.
+The ``LandUse2020`` layer has more than 100,000 elements.
 We will add spatial indexing to the features to improve the performance and speedup the spatial join operation.
 Check out the course `Spatial Indexing <https://courses.spatialthoughts.com/advanced-qgis.html#concept-spatial-indexing>`_ section to understand more about this.
-Now, search and has  Search and locate the :menuselection:`Create Spatial Index` tool and double-click to open.
+Now, search and locate the :menuselection:`Create Spatial Index` tool from the Processing Toolbox and double-click to open.

     .. image:: /static/3/landuse_buffer/images/22.png
        :align: center